JunkynioyPH/PyTimer/README.md

 # PyTimer
 PyTimer is just a simple Timer written with PyQt6!

-End goal is that this would create an overlay over your main screen which displays the timer and make a sound or loop the timer
+End goal is that this would create an overlay over your main screen which displays the timer and make a sound or loop the timer.

 This is actually my first PyQt application.